-Our mandate is to encourage, promote and support dance as a cultural, educational, social, recreational and healthful activity for Nova Scotians of all ages, abilities and backgrounds.
+Our mandate is to foster dance as a cultural, educational, social, recreational and healthful activity for all.

 DANCE NOVA SCOTIA is the umbrella service organization for all forms of dance in Nova Scotia.
-Founded in 1974 and incorporated in 1975., it is one of seven provincial cultural service organizations that comprise the Cultural Federations of Nova Scotia, which are funded by the province.
+Founded in 1974 and incorporated in 1975, it is one of eight provincial cultural service organizations that comprise the Cultural Federations of Nova Scotia, which are funded by the province.
 Dance Nova Scotia is a registered charitable organization governed by a Board of Directors elected from the community.

 - Providing educational resources to public schools, including the creation of instructional materials relating dance to Grades P - 9 social studies, language arts and music curricula in Acadian and traditional Cape Breton dance as well as library resources for dance in education.
 Currently, we are focused on delivering ongoing professional development for school teachers

-- Partnering with Kinetic Studio to present their Open Studio and First Ideas series, residencies with visiting choreographers and dancers, building mentorship opportunities, as well as presenting Taking Steps to Fly, a showcase for young choreographers;
+- Partnering with Kinetic Studio to present their Open Studio and First Ideas series, residencies with visiting choreographers and dancers, building mentorship opportunities, as well as presenting Taking Steps to Fly, a yearly showcase for young choreographers;

-- Managing DANSpace-on-Grafton, a dance studio funded by the Nova Scotia Department of Communities, Culture and Heritage, making the space available to artists in all disciplines;
+- Managing DANSpace-on-Grafton, a dance studio funded by the Nova Scotia Department of Communities, Culture and Heritage, making the space as affordable as possible to independent artists in all disciplines;

-- Database of dance artists and dance teachers throughout the province.
+- A database of dance artists and dance teachers throughout the province.
 This search engine is accessible to everyone through our website;

 - Developing workshops for artists, teachers and dance individuals on many areas of dance, business/administration and subjects of interest to members;

-- Information on dance through our quarterly newsletter and weekly e-news bulletins, as well as our website which includes extensive event calendars delivering information on dance activity across the province as well as our notice board (jobs, dance opprortunities, etc).
+- Information on dance through our weekly e-news bulletins, as well as our (mobile accessible) website which includes extensive event calendars delivering information on dance activity across the province as well as our notice board (jobs, dance opportunities, etc).